 In the operating theatre with a regional anaesthetic

 The operating theatre is often a busy place, with staff bustling about getting ready for your operation.
 Music may be playing.
-Staff will move you across onto the operating table.
+Staff may need to move you from the trolley across to the operating table.
 The monitoring equipment will be reconnected and ‘bleeps’ will start indicating your pulse.
-A blood-pressure cuff on your arm will take your blood pressure regularly.
+A blood pressure cuff on your arm will take your blood pressure regularly.

 A cloth screen is used to shield the operating site, so you will not see the operation unless you want to.
 Your anaesthetist is always nearby and you can speak to them when you want to.